MithanshuHedau/BookManagementPortal/README.md

 ## 📞 Support

-If you have any questions or need help with the project, please open an issue on GitHub or contact the author.
+If you have any questions or need help with the project, please open an issue on GitHub or DM me .

 ---